 Mites on Grapevines

-Grapevine bud mites are tiny, about ? of a millimeter long, to be exact.
-Their size, coupled with their clear to white coloring, make them impossible to see with the naked eye.
-You can spot them with a microscope, but the more common and much easier method is wait for telltale signs of damage.
+Grapevine bud mites are tiny, about 1/10th of a millimeter long, to be exact.
+Their size, coupled with their clear to white coloring, makes them impossible to see with the naked eye.
+You can spot them with a microscope, but the more common and much easier method is to wait for telltale signs of damage.

 Controlling Grape Bud Mites